IDv4: Aegis

 • Operator approval routing for credit and other write actions

-• Replayable audit trail across allowed, denied, approved, and completed steps
+• Audit evidence across allowed, denied, approved, and completed steps

 Where it extends